A Dynamic Matching Framework for Faster Child Adoptions

-Using these institutional drawbacks as motivation, we develop several matching mechanisms that practitioners can employ to better dynamically manage waiting children populations and create quicker, more efficient placements.
+Using these institutional drawbacks as motivation, we develop matching mechanisms that practitioners can employ to better dynamically manage waiting children populations and achieve more and faster adoptions.
 In our framework, we model a dynamic matching market where children and homes arrive over time.
-As the matchmaker effectively has unilateral rights over placing children in homes, we primarily model the homes' strategic decisions to accept or decline proposed placements.
+As the matchmaker effectively has unilateral rights over placing children in homes, we model the homes' strategic decisions as accepting or declining proposed adoptions\footnote{Child welfare authorities and children are well-aligned.
+The authorities have enormous leeway in placement decisions when children are in foster care, and children, not having a firm idea of how to evaluate a home, most often follow the authorities' decisions.
+If a child prefers some homes over others, the authorities take this into consideration in their own preferences.}.
 Children and homes both have cardinal utility and waiting costs; these forces create dynamic tradeoffs between accepting a subpar match in the present versus waiting for the perfect match in the future.
-We focus on analyzing which classic properties our mechanisms satisfy: justified envy-freeness, non-wastefulness, individual rationality, and stability.
+We focus on analyzing which classic properties our mechanisms can satisfy: fairness (stability), no unfilled capacity, individual rationality, and strategy-proofness.

-However, in addition, we introduce important new properties for matching mechanisms: dynamic envy-freeness and weak non-wastefulness.
-A matching mechanism is dynamically envy-free if it is justified envy-free in the matching market in every time period $t$, individually rational at every $t$, \textit{and} if, in every period $t$, no home has dynamic incentives to reject any offered placement.
-We combine this with weak non-wastefulness which requires that when homes accept the matchmaker's placements, the mechanism is non-wasteful.
-These notions imply that the matchmaker can guarantee dynamic incentives for homes to accept placements by imposing penalties such as delays or less preferred placements when homes reject placements.
-Dynamic envy-free mechanisms are not unique, and one selection criteria that we highlight in our empirical work is selecting a dynamic envy-free mechanism that is least wasteful when homes do not accept the matchmaker's placements.